 Knee replacement surgery (arthroplasty) is a common operation that involves replacing a damaged, worn or diseased knee with an artificial joint.
 Adults of any age can be considered for a knee replacement, although most are carried out on people between the ages of 60 and 80.
-A minor operation called a partial knee replacement is also an option for some patients.
+For some patients it may be possible to have a smaller operation called a partial knee replacement if the arthritis affects only parts of the joint.